ftrackhq/integrations/doc/developing/index.rst

 Developing
 **********

-Discover how to develop and extend the default ftrack integration with NUKE STUDIO.
+Discover how to develop and extend the default ftrack integration with Nuke studio.

 .. toctree::
     :maxdepth: 1

     processors
-    tags
     api_reference/index